-To serve an order of protection, go to the police precinct closest to where the respondent lives or to the Office of the Sheriff in the county where the respondent lives.
-A police officer or sheriff can serve the order of protection papers for you for free.
-Ask the police officer or sheriff for the special affidavit that they have to sign.
+To serve an order of protection, go to the police precinct closest to where the respondent lives or to the sheriff's office in the county where the respondent lives.
+A police officer or sheriff will serve the order of protection papers for free.
+Ask the police officer or the sheriff for the special affidavit that they have to sign.
+This will be your proof that the respondent was served.